Meet Steve Murphy

 What are your favorite TV shows?

 M*A*S*H, Adam-12, Dragnet, The Rockford Files, the original Star Trek, The Saint, Wonder Woman, Emergency!
 (Note how these are classic TV shows.)
 I also like 24, NCIS, and NCIS: Los Angeles.
-My guilty pleasure is to watch Wipeout.
-My favorite game show is The Chase.
+My guilty pleasure is watching Wipeout.
+My favorite game show is The Chase on GSN.

 Words of wisdom:

 God, family, friends… in that order.
 Respect the dignity of EVERY human being.

 “When you come to a fork in the road, take it.” – Yogi Berra